Henry-Loi/My-Search-Engine/SearchEngine/readme.txt

 ** please make sure you are in the "SearchEngine" folder before running the program below Run the follow command to SearchEngine directory: cd ./SearchEngine

+*** please make sure you have install Django.
+Run the follow command to install: python -m pip install Django

 Spider & Indexer program (program for Database Setup):
 1. Run the following commands in terminal: python manage.py migrate --fake webInterface 0005_topkeywords